27 Amazing Things You Never Knew About Beauty Pageants

 Venezuela is the only country to have won Miss Universe twice in a row.

-Dayana Mendoza and Stefanía Fernández of Venezuela won Miss Universe in 2008 and 2009, making their home country the only one to take the crown at the Miss Universe pageant twice in a row.
-And for more fascinating information, check out these 200 Awesome Facts About Everything.
+Dayana Mendoza and Stefanía Fernández (pictured above) of Venezuela won Miss Universe in 2008 and 2009, making their home country the only one to take the crown at the Miss Universe pageant twice in a row.
+And for more glamorous behind-the-scenes dirt, here are 23 Secrets Your Nail Salon Technician Wishes You Knew.

 To discover more amazing secrets about living your best life, click here to follow us on Instagram!